 At DSEI, which took place in September in London, it was announced that Leonardo will lead the Icarus Technology Demonstrator Program (TDP) industry group, which will develop ways to integrate low-cost “best” technologies for active protection systems.
 Part of the Icarus program will be the demonstration and evaluation of the work of a prototype during the shelling of its military means.

-“It is very important that we approach this process methodically and systematically,” said Crispian Beattie, Lead Engineer, Leonardo Land & Naval Defense Electronics. - The program will implement our approach to existing systems, which will allow us to develop a kind of standard for layout and integration solutions.
-Everything we do is based on the best design solutions. ”
+“It is very important that we approach this process in a methodical and systematic way,” said Crispian Beatty, lead engineer at Leonardo Land & Naval Defense Electronics. - Within the framework of the program, our approach to existing systems will be implemented, which will allow us to develop a kind of standard for layout and integration solutions.
+Everything we do is based on the best design solutions. "

 Indeed, the main goal of the Icarus TDP program is to create a modular integrated electronic architecture of the MIPSEA (Modular Integrated Protection System Electronic Architecture) protection systems, which will allow "selecting, integrating and deploying the necessary sensors and actuators of the AES to neutralize a variety of existing and future threats."